+We do encourage face-to-face sessions and find they are far more effective, however due to COVID and some people preferring online, we do offer a Mediation Service using either using Zoom.
 We can take you through how to do this.
 Please contact us to find out more.

 "Helping families and children move through conflict"

 Claire Jackson practised as a barrister and principal lecturer in family law before qualifying as a family mediator.
 With her team at Wye Valley Mediation Claire provides mediation for families who are separating, farming disputes and trains young people in mediation skills.
 This two day course teaches the skills of mediation and guides professionals in how to set up a mediation service run by young people for their peers.

 We aim to support our local rural community through offering a professional and caring service.
 Our comfortable offices are on the border of England and Wales, but we also have access to other suitable venues should clients wish to mediate closer to work or home.